"When you live on a planet the size of a town

 - The main setting for Loonatics Unleashed is Acmetropolis, a city that's literally the size of a planet.

-- Judging from the visibility of the buildings, Planet Cybertron in (original animated series) The Transformers looks no bigger than a major city.
+- Judging from the visibility of the buildings, Planet Cybertron in (the original 1980s animated series) The Transformers looks no bigger than a major city.
 We do get the names of cities and places of interest within Cybertron from day one; the artwork is just the worst and most literal example of Sci-Fi Writers Have No Sense of Scale ever.

 - The series (in all versions, actually) is, however, much better about averting "Earth = the hero's hometown" than many works (especially kids' media) where a villain wants to Take Over the World.
 The MacGuffin Megatron wants or the place he chooses to attack can be anywhere on Earth, and he usually has a stated reason for targeting this place this week.
 Transformers Animated is the exception; it seldom leaves Detroit, but again, they've got a reason: if that's where the Allspark is, that's where the action is.